A jet formation model for astrophysical objects: Thick disk and jet formation

-The accretion material may form a standard thin disk at large radius $R$ \citep{Shakura1973}.
-As the material migrates inward, rising temperatures and increasing turbulence contribute to a substantial rise in total pressure, likely resulting in the formation of a thick disk structure. \citep{Frank2002}.
 A thick disk must maintain vertical pressure balance against the vertical component of the central object's gravity.
-Accordingly, we expect the midplane pressure to increase as material flows inward, implying $dP_{\text{tot}}/dR < 0$.
+Accordingly, we expect the midplane pressure to increase as material flows inward, implying $dP_{\text{tot}}/dR < 0$ (see Fig. 1).
 This pressure gradient creates an outward force that partially balances the gravity, leading us to expect a lower angular velocity than the Keplerian value, i.e., $\Omega<\Omega_K$.
-This result is also consistent with Narayan and Yi \citeyearpar{Narayan1994}.
-The balance among the gravity, centrifugal force, and pressure gradients (both radial and vertical), together with the conservation of local angular momentum, can establish an equipotential field that molds the infalling material into a thick disk or torus with a central funnel \citep{Lynden-Bell1978, Abramowicz1984, Frank2002}.
-In such a thick disk, the radial profile of the midplane pressure reaches a peak and then drops sharply near the center.
-As a result, in the vicinity of the central object, the total pressure gradient satisfies $dP_{\text{tot}}/dR > 0$.
+This result is also consistent with Narayan and Yi \citeyearpar{Narayan1994}. \del{ The balance among the gravity, centrifugal force, and pressure gradients (both radial and vertical), together with the conservation of local angular momentum, can establish an equipotential field that molds the infalling material into a thick disk or torus with a central funnel In such a thick disk, the radial profile of the midplane pressure reaches a peak and then drops sharply near the center. } The radial profile of the midplane pressure reaches a peak and then drops sharply near the center.
+As a result, in the vicinity of the central object, the total pressure gradient satisfies $dP_{\text{tot}}/dR >0$ (see Fig. 1).
 This alignment of the pressure force with gravity enhances the net inward pull, causing the rotational velocity to exceed the Keplerian value.
 Such super-Keplerian motion may serve as the fundamental driver of jet formation.

 Let's examine the region where $dP_{\text{tot}}/dR > 0$ in more detail.
 Set $GM = 1$.
 For Keplerian rotation, the gravitational potential energy is $\Psi = -1/R$, the kinetic energy (or local Keplerian energy) is $E_k = 1/(2R)$, the total energy is $E = \Psi + E_k = -1/(2R)$, and the angular momentum is $L = R^{1/2}$.